 The Neuroblastoma Program offers its patients many new therapies targeted at neuroblastoma cells and the normal cells that support tumor cell growth.
 These therapies offer families more options to treat their child’s cancer.
-CHLA is home to the New Approaches to Neuroblastoma Therapy (NANT), which develops many of these trials and brings a “bench-to-bedside” approach to our care.
+CHLA is home to the New Approaches to Neuroblastoma Therapy (NANT), which develops clinical trials and brings a “bench-to-bedside” approach to our care.
 NANT is the only consortium in the world solely dedicated to developing novel treatments and biomarkers through early clinical trials (Phase I and II) for neuroblastoma.

 What is neuroblastoma?

 Neuroblastoma is the third most common cancer in children and the second most common solid tumor in children, besides brain tumors.
 This tumor has a diverse biology.
 Patients’ biologic characteristics are used to assign a “risk group” at diagnosis.
 While children with non-high risk neuroblastoma have better than 95% survival, half of children are diagnosed with “high risk” neuroblastoma and have only 50% survival.
 Advances in the understanding of neuroblastoma biology have led to identifying subgroups of patients which are then treated with therapies designed for that group.

 For non-high risk patients, the focus is on decreasing therapy for biologically identified subgroups, while maintaining the excellent survival rates and decreasing possible late side effects.
 For high-risk neuroblastoma, the focus is on identifying new therapies that have mechanisms relevant to neuroblastoma and that can improve patient outcome.